Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 If you want to maximise your solar production, you should consider investing in a system that has panel-level optimisation like a microinverter solar system or a string system with DC optimisers.

 At Penrith Solar Centre, we’re focused on educating solar enthusiasts in this booming market.
-While lines in the sand between AC power and DC power have been around since the late 1800s, we feel it’s important to end the conflict through education.
+We’re educators first and feel it’s important to empower our customers with information.

 A group of people posing in front of a building at Penrith Solar Centre.